karthikeyan2378/react-table/README.md

 This project contains a set of reusable components for displaying real-time data in a highly configurable table, complete with filtering, sorting, and charting capabilities.
 The main component, `DataTable`, has been architected to be generic and reusable.

-The components are built with React, ShadCN UI, and Tailwind CSS and have been refactored to use relative paths for easy integration into other projects.
+The components are built with React and ShadCN UI and use the Tailwind CSS CDN for styling.

 ---